fanhuan/script/README.md

 ### coverage2region_multi.py
 takes a mpileup file and returns the region covered on the reference genome.

+### extract_sequence.py
+takes a genome file and a query (usually a collection of representative sequences of this gene close to this genome) and find the most similar sequence in the genome.

 ### fq\_to\_fa_stdout.pl
 is a perl script that takes a fastq file (not compressed) and print to screen the fasta format of it.